Headboard Sizes Chart

 Using Extra-Wide Headboards

 Extra-wide headboards are twice as wide as your bed, ranging from 25 to 30 inches.
 These headboards are usually mounted to a wall instead of attached to your bed.
+If you need a headboard for wall protection, an extra-wide one may be a good choice.

 If you purchase an extra-wide headboard, you should place them in a large room at least 10 feet by 10 feet to keep your space from feeling crowded.
 It’s also best to use extra-wide headboards with Cal king or king beds.